felipedallalana/Felipe_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral scholar at the Department of Plant Pathology and Environmental Microbiology of The Pennsylvania State University (PSU).
-My doctorate research is focused on the epidemiology study of Gibberella ear rot (*Fusarium gramearum*), a disease that cause yield and grain quality reduction, and mycotoxin contamination on maize (*Zea mays*).
-Under the mentorship of professor Paul, and co-advisor by professor Madden, we are studying the weather factors associated with this disease and mycotoxin contamination, hybrid stability, developing a risk assessment, chemical control, and more.
-On parallel of my Ph.D. research, I work with quantitative reviews, using meta-analytic models to summarise multiples studies.
-Otzher activities include presenting workshops on statistic methods and software use (as R or SAS), and leadership positions at American Phytopathology Society (APS) and Plant Pathology Graduat Student Association (PPGSA) of OSU.

-Before joining the Plant Pathology program of OSU, I earn my agronomy master degree under mentorship of professor Del Ponte, at the Federal University of Rio Grande do Sul, studying Soybean Rust.
-During my undergrad course, I also work on several plant pathology projects on field crops, under supervision of professor Balardin.

-My current *curriculum vitae* can be download [here](/files/FelipeDallaLana_CV_Ago_2021.pdf).
+I am a plant pathologist and epidemiologist with experience using data analysis to improve our understanding of disease epidemiology and disease management.
+I am currently working as a postdoctoral scholar at the Department of Plant Pathology and Environmental Microbiology of The Pennsylvania State University (PSU).
+I work in the laboratory of Dr. Paul D. Esker, collaborating closely with professors from other institutions, focus on the development of decision support tools for growers and agriculture agents.
+These tools will consider the risk and impact of multiple diseases occur, the efficacy of control methods, and the profitability that different production scenarios will provide a return on investment.

+I have a Ph.D. and M.Sc. degree in Plant Pathology from The Ohio State University, where I work with Dr. Pierce A. Paul and Dr. Laurence V. Madden on the development of risk assessment models for Gibberella ear rot (*Fusarium gramearum*), a disease that causes yield and grain quality reduction, and mycotoxin contamination on maize (*Zea mays*).
+I also have an M.Sc. in Crop Sciences/Phytopathology, working on soybean rust (*Phakopsora pachyrhizi*), and B.S. in Agronomy.
+My research was published on several papers in peer-review journals, most on Phytopathology and Plant Disease.
+I have experience in teaching and extension.
+For more details, check my current **curriculum vitae** [here](/files/FelipeDallaLana_CV_Ago_2021.pdf).